John R. Adams: Controversies

-The Sixth Circuit Court of Appeals in 2016 forced Adams to recuse himself from a criminal case involving a man charged with creating and passing counterfeit money.
+Also in 2016, the appellate court forced Adams to recuse himself from a criminal case involving a man charged with creating and passing counterfeit money.
 Adams had refused to step aside even after the defendant claimed he frequently used heroin with the judge's brother and nephew.

-In 2018, a federal appeals court removed Adams from hearing the case of two men arrested with more than 200 pounds of cocaine to Cleveland, saying that Adams appeared ready to give harsh sentences before he had all the necessary information.
+In 2018, the appellate court removed Adams from hearing the case of two men arrested with more than 200 pounds of cocaine to Cleveland, saying that Adams appeared ready to give harsh sentences before he had all the necessary information.

 The panel ruled the case must be reassigned "to maintain the integrity of our judicial system and to ensure that these cases are heard by a judge whose impartiality cannot reasonably be questioned."